darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Contrast of the less sensitive layers.

 developer exhaustion
 : In a real developing tank the chemistry gets locally used up where the film was most heavily exposed.
 Those areas then stop gaining density, however much brighter the scene gets, so highlights run into a ceiling instead of climbing indefinitely -- and the approach to that ceiling steepens, so highlight contrast tends to rise rather than soften.
-Mid-grey is held still, so only the bright end moves.
+Mid-gray is held still, so only the bright end moves.
 0 switches it off.

 ### DIR couplers

-As one colour layer develops, it releases a chemical that slows development in its neighbours.
-This is where the saturation of colour negative film  comes from, and it sharpens edges too: a bright area holds back development just beyond its own boundary, which reads as extra definition.
+As one color layer develops, it releases a chemical that slows development in its neighbors.
+This is where the saturation of color negative film comes from, and it sharpens edges too: a bright area holds back development just beyond its own boundary, which reads as extra definition.

 DIR couplers
 : Overall strength of the effect.
 1.0 matches the real film, 0 switches it off.
 The slider stops at 1.0 because the simulation has to be able to work backwards from the film's measured curves, and beyond film-accurate strength that becomes impossible -- for some stocks well before 2.0.
 The module reduces the amount further for stocks where it would break down sooner.

 same-layer inhibition
 : How much each layer holds back its own development.
-Raising it flattens contrast within each colour channel.
+Raising it flattens contrast within each color channel.

 interlayer inhibition
 : How much each layer holds back the other two.
-This is the part that produces the saturation the effect is known for; at 0 the three colours develop independently.
+This is the part that produces the saturation the effect is known for; at 0 the three colors develop independently.

 inhibitor spread
-: How far the released chemical spreads through the emulsion, in thousandths of a millimetre.
+: How far the released chemical spreads through the emulsion, in thousandths of a millimeter.
 The couplers are more of an edge effect rather than a purely tonal one: the further it spreads, the further a bright area reaches past its own boundary, and the more the result looks like added sharpening.
 Shorten it for a gentler, more purely tonal response -- 5 to 20 is the useful range.
 Each film carries its own value, and the slider follows the film when you change stock.

 spread tail
 : A small part of the chemical travels much further than the rest.
 This is what gives large bright areas a broad, gentle falloff rather than a glow that stops abruptly.